How to File LLP Form 8: Annual Return Compliance for 2025

 Submit and Pay the Filing Fee

-Once everything looks good, hit submit and pay the fee as per your contribution slab.
-Congratulations—you’ve just ticked off one of the most important annual compliance tasks for your LLP.
+After ensuring everything is in order, please proceed to submit and pay the fee according to your contribution slab.
+Congratulations, you’ve just ticked off one of the most important annual compliance tasks for your LLP.

 Pro Tip: Double-check every number before signing.
 The MCA isn’t forgiving about “oops” moments—corrections later can be a bigger headache than filing itself.